cassiama/cs562-final-project/readme.md

 - Step 2: Run the `generator.py` file and view the results in `_generated.py`.

 - Step 3: Type '1' to manually input the arguments for the Φ (phi) operator or type '2' to run one of the query text files.

+## Limitations
+Running the `test_generator.py` file won't work due to adding menus to the `generator.py` and `sql.py` files.
+In order to verify that the E-SQL queries match the SQL matches, you will have to run and compare the results of each file manually.